thiagopac/github-unfollow-all-js/README.md

-# GitHub Unfollow in JavaScript
+# GitHub Unfollow All in JavaScript

-This Node.js script automatically unfollows users on GitHub who do not follow you back, with the option to maintain a whitelist of users that you do not want to unfollow.
+This Node.js script automatically unfollows all users on GitHub you are following, with the option to maintain a whitelist of users that you do not want to unfollow.

 ## Installation